VivianBass/GeneFamilies/1. protokol/week 2/day-01.11.md

 - problem in computing distances with compute_exp.prof.dists.R ,  because gene-id in expression profils is FBgn0000003 and we are using FBpp proteinsequences for the distances
 -> so we would need eiter to get the expressionprofils by proteinsequences ids or map the proteinsequences ids first back to the corresponding gene sequences
 -> maybe a dummy dataset for trying
+-> do we have the mapped data already `?

 - for now i will consider the FBgn names for calculating distances